nginx/unit-docs/source/installation.rst

        :file:`node-modules`.
 Global installation avoids such scenarios; just :ref:`relink <configuration-nodejs>` the migrated app.

 #.
-It's entirely possible to run Node.js apps on Unit :ref:`without
+It's entirely possible to run :ref:`Node.js apps <configuration-nodejs>` on
-   <configuration-nodejs>` mentioning :samp:`unit-http` in your app sources.
+   Unit without mentioning :samp:`unit-http` in your app sources.
 However, you can explicitly use :samp:`unit-http` in your code instead of the built-in :samp:`http`, but mind that such frameworks as Express may require extra :doc:`changes <howto/express>`.

 If you update Unit later, make sure to update the module as well: